ITensor/website/docs/book/iqtensor_overview.md

 # IQTensor Overview

-Physical systems can have symmetries which make it easier to understand their structure and to compute their properties.
+Physical systems often have symmetries which help to compute their properties.
 Key examples are spin-rotation symmetry or particle number conservation.

-Here we consider only global Abelian symmetries associated with conserved "quantum numbers".
+Here we consider global Abelian symmetries associated with conserved "quantum numbers".
 Though tensor networks can exploit spatial and non-Abelian symmetries, these require additional techniques.

-Conserving quantum numbers will make our tensors block-sparse, with non-zero elements only for certain index ranges.
+Conserving quantum numbers allows tensors to be block-sparse, with non-zero elements only for certain index ranges.
-Many elements will be strictly zero, so we neither have to store them in memory or loop over them in computations.
+Many elements will be strictly zero, so we neither have to store them in memory or loop over them during computations.

 Of course, conserving quantum numbers is important for physics too.
 Real experiments often conserve particle number.